emgarten/Sleet/doc/feed-type-minio.md

 *NOTE: Setting secrets in environment variables can be a very secure strategy.
 There are many ways to configure environment variables, some more secure than others.*

+### Words of caution
+Currently, `compress` must be explicitly set to `"false"` in `sleet.json` or by setting the `SLEET_FEED_COMPRESS` environment variable to override the default `compress = true`.
+By default, files are GZip-compressed before being uploaded to the target S3 bucket.
+Allowing Sleet to compress files stored in an AWS S3 feed store works but it currently does NOT work in a Minio S3 feed store.
+The issue is that NuGet cannot successfully consume the Gzipped files fetched from a public-read Minio S3 bucket.

+*NOTE: GZip compression for Minio S3 feed stores will be an enhancement in the near future!*

 ### Additional feed settings